vitalets/playwright-network-cache/README.md

                 ├── headers.json
                 └── body.json
 ```
+You can freely transform `extraDir` during the test and create nested directories if needed.

 To automatically store cache files in a separate directories for **each test**,
 you can set `extraDir` option in a fixture setup: